 What You Get on the Other Side

 • A working Notion hub for your media team.
-Roles, SOPs, video tutorials, and a knowledge base, all in one place.
+Every role, every step, every piece of context in one place.

-• Volunteers who solve the small stuff on their phone before pulling you into their station.
+• Volunteers who pull up their phone and find the answer before pulling you into their station.

 • Your time on Sunday spent on your actual role.